How Hilary Duff Got Her Hair 'Lizzie McGuire' Blonde For The Reboot

-Hilary Duff has never been afraid to play with hair color: She's gone from the requisite clip-in streaks of the '90s to icy platinum, and even had a short stint with steel-blue waves.
-But now, with the much-anticipated Lizzie McGuire reboot in the works, the actress is back to a bright, sunny golden blonde that's as close as possible to her color as a 17-year-old.
+Hilary Duff has never been afraid to play with hair colour: She's gone from the requisite clip-in streaks of the '90s to icy platinum, and even had a short stint with steel-blue waves.
+But now, with the much-anticipated Lizzie McGuire reboot in the works, the actress is back to a bright, sunny golden blonde that's as close as possible to her colour as a 17-year-old.

-That begs the question: Fifteen years after the show's final episode aired, how did she bounce her color back to its teenage glory?
-The answer lies in the hands of Nikki Lee, the actress' colorist and co-founder of one of L.A.'s most in-demand hair salons, Nine Zero One.
-Lucky for the rest of us, Lee just broke down her full process, including every product she uses to get Duff's lived-in blonde color.
+That begs the question: Fifteen years after the show's final episode aired, how did she bounce her colour back to its teenage glory?
+The answer lies in the hands of Nikki Lee, the actress' colourist and co-founder of one of L.A.'s most in-demand hair salons, Nine Zero One.
+Lucky for the rest of us, Lee just broke down her full process, including every product she uses to get Duff's lived-in blonde colour.

 Advertisement